michael-chung-mc/javascript__jest/README.md

 - [x] reverseString function that takes a string and returns it reversed.
 - [x] calculator object that contains functions for the basic operations: add, subtract, divide, and multiply.
 Each of these functions should take two numbers and return the correct calculation.
 - [x] caesarCipher function that takes a string and a shift factor and returns it with each character “shifted”.
 Read more about how a Caesar cipher works on this website.
-  - Don’t forget to test wrapping from z to a.
+  - [x] Don’t forget to test wrapping from z to a.
-  - Don’t forget to test keeping the same case.
+  - [x] Don’t forget to test keeping the same case.
-  - Don’t forget to test punctuation!
+  - [x] Don’t forget to test punctuation!
-  - For this one, you may want to split the final function into a few smaller functions.
-One concept of Testing is that you don’t need to explicitly test every function you write… Just the public ones.
-So in this case you only need tests for the final caesarCipher function.
-If it works as expected you can rest assured that your smaller helper functions are doing what they’re supposed to.
 - [x] An analyzeArray function that takes an array of numbers and returns an object with the following properties: average, min, max, and length.
 ```
 const object = analyzeArray([1,8,3,4,2,6]);